Njabz-1/Assignment-Challenge/README.md

+# See line 74 for link to the deployed application

-# Getting Started with Create React App
+# Created using React
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts